pschaeflein/BlogArticles/Funko/article2.md

 * In the section, "Provision the SPFx solution", install the Links and Handlebars web parts instead of the ones in the article.
 (You may have already done that!)
 * You can skip the section, "Create a PnP Provisioning template" as the template information is already in this repo
-* In the section, "Finish the Azure Function", add the Azure Function code from this repo instead of the sample in the article.
+* In the section, "Finish the Azure Function", add the [Azure Function code](https://github.com/SharePoint/sp-dev-site-scripts/blob/master/samples/site-azure-function/SetupDepartmentSite/run.ps1) from this repo instead of the sample in the article.
 Make sure you set up the SPO_AppId and SPO_AppSecret application settings as explained in Step 4.
 * You can skip the section "Create the Site Design" for now, as this is handled by the Install-SampleSiteDesign.ps1 PowerShell script in this repo

 The Azure Function code is a single file, [Run.ps1](https://github.com/SharePoint/sp-dev-site-scripts/blob/master/samples/site-azure-function/SetupDepartmentSite/run.ps1) which uses [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps) to set up the home page.
 The [other article](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-pnp-provisioning) called for using a Provisioning Template, which is a great approach.
 A Provisioning Template is an XML structure that PnP PowerShell can use to provision site content.

 Personally I like to code each thing I'm provisioning rather than use a template, and you'll see that here.
-One reason for this is so I can set web part properties programmatically; sometimes that's necessary to insert a list ID or something else unique to the target site.
-Another is just personal preference of keeping everything in my PowerShell script.
+One reason for this is it makes it easy to set web part properties programmatically; sometimes that's necessary to insert a list ID or something else unique to the target site.
+Another is just a personal preference to keep everything in my PowerShell script.

 For example, here's the code to sec up the 2nd section on the home page, which has two columns with a news feed on the left and three of the custom web parts on the right.